olimorris/onedarkpro.nvim/README.md

 })
 ```

-> **Note:** If you wish to use the default config there is no need to copy the above into the setup function.

 ### Configuring themes

-Currently there are four themes available:
+Currently, there are four themes available:

-- onedark
+- `onedark`
-- onelight
+- `onelight`
-- onedark_vivid
+- `onedark_vivid`
-- onedark_dark
+- `onedark_dark`

-The default theme can be set as follows:
+A default theme can be set with:

 ```lua
 theme = "onedark_vivid",
 ```

-If no value is specified, the value of `vim.o.background` will be used to set the theme with the default dark theme being `onedark` and light being `onelight`.
+If no value is specified, the theme will use the values as per the default config.
+This results in the value of `vim.o.background` option to set the theme.
+With a dark background, the theme will use `onedark` and with a light background, `onelight`.
 For greater customisation with the `vim.o.background` option, default dark and light themes can be set:

 ```lua
 dark_theme = "onedark_vivid",